dsb4/GoBatch/README.md

 ## Shutting down a pipe
 To shutdown a pipe call the *Shutdown()* method.
 This will allow all submitted jobs to submit, terminate the pipe and then return.

+# Building and Testing
+## Building the library
+Navigate to the pipe folder
+Run the command `go build`
+## Running the test suite
+Navigate to the pipe folder
+Run the command `go test`